tobek/laminae/all.md

 paranoid tyrants holed up in indestructible fortresses, overwhelmingly prepared for threats that never materialize

-easily the most militarily powerful of all the planes, but since they remain in defensive mode indefinitely, it's all moot.
+easily the most militarily powerful of all the laminae, but since they remain in defensive mode indefinitely, it's all moot.

 there was once some extraordinary incident where a trickster managed to harness their military might---maybe either by luring an enemy into hopeless attack against these guys, or by somehow managing them to, for once, sally out from their fortresses.